RishabH01112003/Shopify_Dashboard/README.md

 ## 🟤 Business Problem

 Shopify stores often struggle to track and interpret key performance trends across multiple datasets such as transactions, customers, and products.
-Without an integrated view, it’s challenging to identify profitable regions, loyal customers, or underperforming categories.
+Without an integrated view, it’s challenging to identify profitable regions, loyal customers, or underperforming categories .
 This dashboard bridges that gap by providing a centralized analytical view of sales, customer behavior, and payment performance through interactive visuals and KPIs.

 ---